 Women’s Track Paces to Season Opener Win (Login Required)

-The Carleton College women’s track and field day got the outdoor season started on Saturday as the Knights hosted the Carleton Invitational.
+The Carleton College women’s track and field team opened the indoor season with a team victory at the Carleton Triangular.

 Midseason Form: Men’s Track Sinks 11 at Carleton Triangular (Login Required)

 Colby Seyferth (Sr./Banks, Ore./Banks) opened his senior season with several spectacular performances at the Carleton Triangular.

 Ms. One-Thousand: Senior Joins 1000 Point Club (Login Required)

 Skylar Tsutsui (Sr./Northridge, Calif./ Harvard-Westlake) poured in a game-high 23 points and became the 13th player in Carleton College women’s basketball history to surpass 1,000 career points, but the Knights were unable to overcome a large halftime deficit and ultimately dropped a 71-58 result to Bethel University.

 Outfielder Hayden Tsutsui (Jr./Northridge, Calif./Chatsworth) has been tabbed a Pre-season All-American by D3baseball.com.